lxe/io.coffee/CONTRIBUTING.md

   module from npm or other source?
 Please ensure that the test case that reproduces this problem is not using any external dependencies.
-  If the error is not reproducible with just core modules - it is most likely not a io.js problem. _Expected: `yes`_
+  If the error is not reproducible with just core modules - it is most likely not a io.coffee problem. _Expected: `yes`_
 * Which part of core do you think it might be related to?
   _One of: `debugger, http, assert, buffer, child_process, cluster, crypto, dgram, dns, domain, events, fs, http, https, module, net, os, path, querystring, readline, repl, smalloc, stream, timers, tls, url, util, vm, zlib, c++, docs, other`_ (_label_)
-* Which versions of io.js do you think are affected by this?
+* Which versions of io.coffee do you think are affected by this?
   _One of: `v0.10, v0.12, v1.0.0`_ (_label_)
 * _PR-only_ Does `make test` pass after applying this Pull Request.
   _Expected: `yes`_